AttNS: Attention-Inspired Numerical Solving For Limited Data Scenarios: Preliminaries and Related Works

-The residual block structure has been successfully applied to many well-known neural network architectures, e.g., ResNet \cite{he2016deep}, UNet \cite{ronneberger2015u}, Transformer \cite{liu2021swin}.
-As shown in Fig.\ref{fig:jg2}(a), the residual blocks in one stage can be written as

-where $x_t \in \mathbb{R}^d$ is the input of neural network $f(\cdot;\theta_t)$ with the learnable parameters $\theta_t$ in $t^{\rm th}$ block .
-Several recent studies \cite{weinan2017proposal,queiruga2020continuous,zhu2022convolutional,meunier2022dynamical} have uncovered valuable connections between residual blocks and dynamic systems. i.e., the residual blocks can be interpreted as one step of forward numerical methods in Eq.(\ref{eq:forward}) and Fig.\ref{fig:jg2}(c).
-The initial condition $\mathbf{u}_0 = \mathbf{c}_0$ corresponds to the initial input $x_0$ of the network, and $\mathbf{u}_t$ corresponds to the input feature $x_t$ in $t^{\rm th}$ block.
-The output of neural network $f(\cdot;\theta_t)$ in $t^{\rm th}$ block can be regarded as an integration $S(\mathbf{u}_t;\mathbf{f},\Delta t)$ with step size $\Delta t$ and numerical integration scheme $S$.
-Given the above connection, some dynamical system theories \cite{chang2017multi,chen2018neural} can be transferred to the analysis of residual neural networks, and more efficient neural network structures or deep learning applications \cite{huang2022layer,DBLP:conf/icml/LuZLD18} can be designed.
+As shown in Fig.\ref{fig:jg2}(a), the simplified residual block in ResNet~\cite{he2016deep} can be written as where $x_t \in \mathbb{R}^d$ is the input of neural network $f(\cdot|\theta_t)$ with the learnable parameters $\theta_t$ in $t$-${\rm th}$ block .
+Several recent studies \cite{weinan2017proposal,queiruga2020continuous,zhu2022convolutional,meunier2022dynamical} have uncovered valuable connections between residual blocks and dynamic systems. i.e., the residual blocks can be interpreted as one step of forward numerical methods in Eq.~(\ref{eq:forward}) and Fig.\ref{fig:jg2}(c).
+The initial condition $\mathbf{u}_0 = \mathbf{c}_0$ in Eq.~(\ref{eq:forward}) corresponds to the initial input $x_0$ of the network, and $\mathbf{u}_t$ corresponds to the input feature $x_t$ in $t$-${\rm th}$ block.
+The output of neural network $f(\cdot|\theta_t)$ in $t$-${\rm th}$ block can be regarded as an integration $S(\mathbf{u}_t,\mathbf{f},\Delta t)$ with step size $\Delta t$ and numerical integration scheme $S$.
+Given the above connection, some dynamical system theories \cite{chang2017multi,chen2018neural,huang2022layer,DBLP:conf/icml/LuZLD18} can be transferred to the analysis of ResNet.